group2gmca/groupProject/README.md

 The initial plan was to create our code in python using visual studio and use git as our version control system to be able to push to git as a team we were going to use the feature branch model to work together seamlessly.
 We planned on using Jenkins as our CI server which would autonomously push any changes made in our code linked to git using webhooks
-We also planned on using docker containers to run each of our micro services and link them together using docker swarm on master and worker nodes. for testing we planned on using pytest to test the code and database.
-For the database section of the project we are going to use mysql/pymysql as it is commonly used and understood, other options available to us are to use CosmosDB. for hosting our application we have two options Azure or GCP, also to spin up our application we have the ability to use Terraform and Kubernetes
+We also planned on using docker containers to run each of our micro services and link them together using docker swarm on master and worker nodes.
+For testing we planned on using pytest to test the code and database.
+For the database section of the project we are going to use mysql/pymysql as it is commonly used and understood, other options available to us are to use CosmosDB.
+For hosting our application we have two options Azure or GCP, also to spin up our application we have the ability to use Terraform and Kubernetes

 ## Solution:

 Following a revised look at the architecture (architecture V2 image) to create an app that satisfied the MVP first, we created a swarm of 1 manager and 2 worker VM's.
 The master created our 4 service application using a docker-compose file situated at the route.
 We then implemented crontab, which ran a script every 3 minutes checking if there had been new builds of our images in the docker registry.
 Our images would only be rebuilt if the source code on the master branch had been changed with a pull request.
 We used docker hub's functionality to create builds and configured this in our organisations build settings.
 Using all these together meant that each time there was a merge to the master branch, docker hub automated a build, our master vm searched for new images, updated images, replicated it across workers and because we had a load balancer- we had 0 downtime.